 - Use other herbs like basil.

 - I did not add any sweetener to it.
 You drizzle a bit of honey or maple syrup.

 - You could use an assortment of fruits for this.
 Chopped, sliced, julienned; get your creative juices flowing. ☺

-> - You could even use jams and sweet chutneys as fillers.
+- No fruits?
+You could even use jams and sweet chutneys as fillers.